 Divorce can be an emotionally and financially overwhelming experience.
 Kyrsten Niemiec is a divorce lawyer who will help you throughout the process, utilizing a common sense approach to your specific case.
 If you are thinking about divorce, you know it will change your life.
 You want to know:

+There is one thing that people need to understand before heading into their lawyer’s office or into the courthouse, and that is that Family Law is all about compromise.
 You aren’t going to get 100% of what you want and neither will the other side.
 This is true when it comes to the children and when it comes to the property.

 Deciding what is and isn’t marital property can be difficult.
 An example would be a situation where one spouse owned a home prior to the marriage.
 That is not marital property just by virtue of the parties’ marriage.
 If later, however, the parties take a loan together and invest that money in the home, then the situation is much less clear.

 In the State of Michigan, couples with children are required to wait six months before their divorce can be finalized.
 Couples without children must wait only 60 days before their Judgment of Divorce can be entered.
 There are, however, situations where the Court might chose to shorten the waiting period for couples with children.
 This is most likely when the couple agrees that an expedited divorce is in their children’s best interest.